 There is no doubt that there has been horrible violence in Mexico due to drug wars between warring factions but that violence has, for the most part, been in isolated areas.

-Of course, there are certain areas to avoid in Cancun but it is no different than you being in your own hometown where crime is restricted to certain areas.
+Of course, there are certain areas to avoid in Cancun but it is no different than being in your own hometown where crime is restricted to certain areas.

 DO NOT allow the U.S. media to shape your thoughts and views of Cancun because they are not only misleading but wrong!